wkarlina001/ml-fastapi-docker/README.md

-# Deploy ML models with FastAPI, Docker, and Heroku
+# Deploy ML models with FastAPI, Docker

 ### 1. Develop and save the model with this Colab